-In Procore, a "specification set" is used to describe a single specification file or a group of multiple specification files that are related to each other and should therefore be grouped together within the same set.
+In Procore, a specification set is used to describe a single specification file or a group of multiple specification files that are related to each other and should therefore be grouped together within the same set.

-Before you create a new specification set, you should take the following conditions into consideration.
+Before you create a new specification set, take these questions into considerations:

 Since there is no right or wrong way to use specification sets, the key takeaway is to understand how you can best use specification sets on your project to give you better visibility and control over all of your project's specifications.